ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/005_search.md

  10       65
 ```

-Trace through the search process for the following values:
+Trace through the search process for the following values, noting each comparison made:
 1. 40
 2. 65
 3. 90